Malus sieversii: Growth cycle

-History and importance
+Taxonomy

+The species was first described as Pyrus sieversii due to its similarities with pears in 1833 by Carl Friedrich von Ledebour, a German naturalist who saw them growing in the Altai Mountains.

+Progenitor of cultivated apples

 Malus sieversii has previously been identified as the main contributor to the genome of the cultivated apple (Malus domestica), on the basis of morphological, molecular, and historical evidence.
 Fruit traits including crispness, more flavour intensity and fruit weight have undergone differential selection by humans to produce Malus domestica as seen today.
 The dispersal of M. sieversii and its progeny throughout history can be attributed to the Silk Road.
 A DNA analysis in 2010 confirmed M. sieversii as the progenitor of the cultivated apple.
 It has a highly variable genetic diversity therefore it is the genetic source for abiotic and biotic stress tolerance, many disease resistance and unique fruit traits.

-Almaty, the largest city in Kazakhstan, and formerly its capital, derives its name from the Kazakh word for "apple" (Alma), and is often translated as "full of apples" (the region surrounding Almaty is home to forests of Malus sieversii); alma is also "apple" in other Turkic languages, as well as in Hungarian.

-The threat of extinction
+Planting cultivated apple varieties close to wild groves causes crossbreeding.

+Distribution and habitat

+Malus sieversii is distributed mainly within the Ili valley in southern Kazakhstan, where the damp climate suits its growth.

+It appears in many different habitats.
+Although the species prefers high temperatures and short winters, it is also found in the Tian Shan mountains which have long and harsh winters.